By Peg Laflam

 What clearly marks the difference between a good designer and a really outstanding designer?
 What word describes the artist whose work can dominate a room or a wall?
-What word describes the artist whose wall hanging, quilt or jacket with combinations of colors and fabrics that may startle us?
+What word describes the artist whose wall hanging, quilt or jacket uses combinations of color and fabrics that may startle us?

-After a period of looking for and realizing design in daily life, you can then select a particular subject that intrigues you.
-By reducing this subject down to the simplest lines you can approach the subject from a new and fresh viewpoint.
-Take the simple house plant you see everyday.
-Move your eye in as closely as possible and discover new sights.
+After a period of looking for and realizing design in daily life, you can then select a particular subject.
+By reducing this subject down to the simplest lines, you can approach the subject from a new and fresh viewpoint.
+Take the simple house plant you see every day.
+At first glance, you might consider this a bit trite.
+But, move your eye in as closely as possible and discover new sights.
 Take a magnifying glass and get even further inside the leaf or flower.
 Find a part of the plant which has appealing lines and copy them into your book of ideas.
-Then forgetting about the original source, consider this collection of lines or shapes as your design.
-It is important to remember that your finished work need not be realistic, it can be merely decorative.
-If it doesn’t have the appeal you are searching for, do not despair — repeat the lines or shapes several times, either in a row side by side or by rotating the shapes.
-Make some of the shapes larger and some smaller; here a copying machine is invaluable.
+Then, forgetting about the original source, consider this collection of lines or shapes as your design.
+It is important to remember that your finished work is to be decorative and not realistic.
+If it doesn’t have the appeal you are searching for, do not despair.
+Repeat the lines or shapes several times, either in a row, side by side, or by rotating the shapes.
+Make some of the shapes larger and some smaller; here, a copying machine is invaluable.
 Reverse them so that you have some in mirror image.
-In fact stand a mirror beside part of your design and see what new designs can be created by repetition of parts of the original.
 Reverse the positive and negative areas in some.
 Make combinations or collages of these sketches continuing to move them around until you have a pleasing combination.
-Soon there will be an area of greater appeal.
+Soon, there will be an area of great appeal.
 One way to eliminate areas of lesser appeal and select the area you want to devote your attention to is to create a paper frame so that you can focus on specific areas.
 Try a round or oval frame as well as square or rectangular to see which best fits your design.